 For large distribution companies who manage thousands of products, maintaining accurate inventory records is always a challenge.
-Often the physical inventory is different than what is captured in the ERP systems resulting in order fulfilment delays, missed sales opportunities or costly write offs.
+Often the physical inventory is different than what is captured in the ERP systems resulting in order fulfillment delays, missed sales opportunities or costly write offs.
 Performing a complete stock-take once a year is crucial, vital and essential for any company to maintain healthy inventory levels and minimizing losses, not to mention the legal requirements especially at the end of any fiscal year.

-Our client, a publicly listed large distributor of cannabis accessory products has several warehouses in North America and more than 6,000 items stored on heavy-duty racks and light shelves.
+Our client, a large distributor of cannabis accessory products has several warehouses in North America and more than 6,000 items stored on heavy-duty racks and light shelves.
 The client also manages multiple companies with some products being exclusively sold through specific companies.
 Additionally, the client had also implemented a consignment model for a very specific product line.